-Sure, most supermarkets carry berries and tomatoes even in the heart of winter—but they pale in comparison to the heavy, juicy jewels in stores and farmer’s markets right now.
-Freeze them at their peak season, and enjoy their deep flavor later in soups, stir fries, and even pies.
+Sure, you'll find fresh fruits and vegetables in supermarkets year round—but they pale in comparison to the heavy, juicy jewels in stores and farmer’s markets in season.
+Toss them in the freezer at their peak season so you can enjoy their deep flavor later in soups, stir fries, and even pies.

 Know Your Freezer

 When fruits and vegetables freeze, the water inside turns into ice crystals, which rupture cell walls and make for watery, brown thawed produce.
 The quicker produces freezes, the smaller the crystals—and the less damage they cause.
-Read: the colder your freezer, the better.
+Read: the colder your freezer is, the better.

 - Set your freezer to the coldest setting.
 Most dials have a range of numbers that correspond to power level.
 The higher the number, the higher the power, and the colder the freezer.
 Most come set on a mid-level power.